nbhf/Enhancing-IoT-Security-with-ML-Models-A-Focus-on-Inference-Time-in-Blockchain-Based-Networks/README.md

 # IoT Security with Machine Learning: Threat Detection

-⚠️ This project is focused solely on detecting and classifying the type of cyber threat present in IoT network traffic; it does not directly counter or block the attacks themselves.
+⚠️ This project is focused solely on detecting the presence of cyber-threat in IoT network traffic; it does not directly counter or block the attacks themselves.

 This repository contains the implementation and testing of machine learning models for **IoT network security**, focusing on the critical balance between **detection accuracy** and **inference speed**.
 Our research addresses the growing challenge of securing IoT devices against cyber threats while ensuring security systems respond fast enough for protection.